-Tail to Paw is an all volunteer organization started out of a pure and unconditional love for animals and their people.
-It is our firm belief that no one should ever be denied the opportunity to experience and live with the love a companion animal provides due to their level of poverty, type of housing or physical or mental health.
+Tail to Paw is a 100% volunteer-based organization started out of a pure and unconditional love for animals and their people.
+We firmly believe no one should ever be denied the opportunity to experience and live with the love a companion animal due to poverty level, type of housing, or physical and mental health problems.

-Our goal is to be able to provide food, supplies (litter, leashes, bowls, etc.), medicine (flea/tick, supplements, etc.), medical assistance and educational support to households living in low-income or who are experiencing temporary hardship so that they do not have to give up their pets to a shelter.
+Our goal is to provide food, supplies (litter, leashes, bowls, etc.), medicine (flea/tick, supplements, etc.), basic medical assistance, and educational support to low-income households or those experiencing temporary hardship.

-We provide education regarding vaccinations, pet nutrition, behavior, working with landlords and spaying/neutering in the effort to ensure that more pets are able to stay at home with their families.
+We also provide education regarding vaccinations, pet nutrition, behavior, working with landlords, and spaying/neutering in the effort to ensure that more pets are able to stay at home with their families.

 Bobbi Jo Evans

 Kate has been around animals since she was born and has always shown a love for them.
 She has been actively volunteering with animal rescues since 2011.
-Kate is studying to be an Athletic Trainer and has been coaching and referring basketball.
+Kate has a bachelors in Health and Science.
+She loves doing hand wood burning creations for Tail To Paw and wants to get her license to be a dog trainer.

 Board Of Directors